 Bring to the meeting a copy of the applicable provisions from the governing documents and any witnesses or evidence that might be helpful.
-For example, in the case of the bright purple house, you'd want to make a copy of the provision in the CC&Rs or rules and regulations that prohibits bright colors, snap some photos of your neighbor's house, and bring these items to the HOA meeting.
+For example, in the case of a bright purple house, you'd want to make a copy of the provision in the CC&Rs or rules and regulations that prohibits bright colors, snap some photos of your neighbor's house, and bring these items to the HOA meeting.

 It's always possible the HOA will agree with you and enforce the rule as you request.
 Even if the HOA does not have real enforcement powers (as discussed further below), the rule need not be ignored.
 The HOA can take steps to attempt to get the offending homeowner to comply, such as sending written notifications of a violation.

 Be sure to keep records of any such meetings with the HOA.
-These could prove useful in the event the HOA does not agree with your requests, and you decide to take legal action against the HOA later.
+These could prove useful in the event the HOA does not agree with your requests, and you later decide to take legal action against the HOA.